ZeeRooo/MaterialFBook/README.md

 - Theme engine (Dark Theme, Material Dark Theme, Material Theme and Facebook Mobile Theme).
 Thx: rignaneseleo from Slimsocial For Facebook for the theme engine.
 - Added option to hide buttons of navigation menu (hide messages or hide groups, etc).

++ Version 1.5 Testing:
+- Trying to add notifications (messages and common activity).
+Porting from FaceSlim THX: @indywidualny

 ###########

 - I recomend Android Studio to build this project -